 Other materials that may be used for the elevator cab include a wide variety of wood and metal types.
 Wood can range from common hardwoods to exotic woods, with options including oak, walnut, and mahogany as well as more uncommon choices like Brazilian cherry or cypress.
 Steel is a popular and durable metal, but copper, bronze, and brass are also options.
 Both wood and metal can be used in elevator panels on the interior or exterior of a luxury elevator.
 We can even use specialized textiles, such as leather.
 Our gallery shows some of the results of our efforts to create unique elevators for our clients nationwide.

 Options for Custom Elevator Interiors

-Inside the elevator cab, other aspects can be customized.
-The handrails inside have wood and metal options, and the telephone cabinet, with a hinged door, can be made of any metal, as well.
-Lighting options for an elevator car typically include three options: recessed ceiling lights, suspended ceiling lights, and battery operated lights with an alarm.
-As long as all of the basic components for elevator operation and size are in place, the style and materials for the elevator cab are close to limitless when designing a custom elevator.
+Inside the elevator cab, other aspects can be customized, too, such as the handrails and telephone cabinet.
+Lighting for an elevator car typically consists of recessed ceiling lights, suspended ceiling lights, and/or battery-operated lights with an alarm.
+As long as all of the basic components for elevator operation are in place, the style and material options are nearly limitless when designing a custom elevator to buy.

 How Much Does it Cost to Have a Lift in the House?